pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/6_gallery.md

 The gallery module lets you add up to 8 images into a so-called image carousel, which can be swiped on mobile (or visitors to your site can use the provided buttons to select the images).

+## Grid Version

+There is a [grid](https://pinkpigeondocs.github.io/Pink-Pigeon-Documentation/4_General_Components/7_grids.html) variant of this module.

 ## Enabling / Disabling

 Like all modules, this module can be enabled / disabled.
 Please see the [corresponding section of the documentation][endis] to find out more about this functionality.